TcMenu/tcMenuLib/README.md

 ### Installing tcMenu Designer UI, recommended

 For designing menu structures we recommend using the TcMenu Designer which can design your menu in a round trip way, generate the code including the correct plugins for your hardware setup.
+There is a Linux package, notarized version for macOS, and a Windows Installer with an extended validation certificate.

 All releases are available from: [https://github.com/davetcc/tcMenu/releases]